Chapter 1: Chance Encounter.

 “My apologies then.”

-Even if he’d had a thought of making friends with him, it was too late now.
-A person as pompous as this would never qualify to enter his ‘friends group’.
+Any thoughts of making friends with him vanished.
+A person as arrogant as this would never qualify to enter Haruki’s inner circle.

 “Tsk, screw this.
-As if I could even continue breathing the same air as you,” Haru finally spun around to leave, muttering angrily to himself, “Such an annoying brat.
+As if I could even continue breathing the same air as you,” Haruki finally spun around to leave, muttering angrily to himself.
+“Such an annoying brat.
 How troublesome...”

-As he left, the kid in the tree lowered his book and placed it onto his lap, slightly turning his head to watch as the intruder stomped off.
-He heard Haruki’s angrily muttered remarks, but said nothing against them and only letting out a relieved sigh.
+As he stalked off, the kid in the tree lowered his book and placed it on his lap, turning his head slightly to watch the intruder leave.
+He heard Haruki’s muttered remarks but chose not to retaliate.

-As he concentrated back on his book, he couldn’t help but say to himself, “They’re all the same.”
+Focusing back on his book, the ginger-haired kid muttered to himself, “They’re all the same.”

-Haruki stopped abruptly, turned once more, and exited the gate quietly.
-This wasn’t his problem to deal with at all.
-If the kid really was locked inside, visiting the patrol guard to let him out wouldn’t be a tough task.
+Coming to a halt, Haruki turned once more and quietly exited the gate.
+It wasn’t his problem to deal with.
+If the kid ended up locked inside, paying a visit to the patrol guard wouldn’t be a difficult task.